Radio Commentator and Author

 question.
 What should be the place of opera in society?

+existed.
 It is an elitist art.
-I don’t see opera as a populist art,
+I don’t see opera as

-so sacrifices must be made.
-Subsidies must be given to sustain
+a populist art, so sacrifices must be made.
+Subsidies must be

-opera, but it would be unrealistic to expect a Federal government, or
+given to sustain opera, but it would be unrealistic to expect a Federal

-the State of Illinois, or New York, or California, to sustain opera.
+government, or the State of Illinois, or New York, or California, to

-There are too many social problems today that require grants and subsidies.
+sustain opera.
+There are too many social problems today that require

-Much as I love opera — it’s been
+grants and subsidies.
+Much as I love opera

-It should come from subscribers, and from the opera lovers.
+from private sources.
+It should come from subscribers, and from

 BD: Should we?